Vivian Answers Day #12: Osteoarthritis, Red Algae, Hiatal Hernia, Femur Fractures, Maca Powder, Green Tea, And More!

 Thanks Vivian for developing this easy to follow and wonderful program and for keeping with us with your useful tips.
 I am following your program, and coming from Middle Eastern descent, I find it pretty much compatible with my diet.
 However, I cannot cut on consuming pita bread.
 I know that bread is acidic because of the flour, but I stopped the rice and pasta, except the bread.
 Can you tell me if I exceed my 20% allowance is that very detrimental to the osteopenia I have?
 Thanks.

-As I answered Carol about yogurt, there is no need to completely eliminate ANY food when you follow the Save Our Bones Program.
+As I answered Carol about yogurt, there is no need to completely eliminate ANY food when you follow the Osteoporosis Reversal Program.
 So you can most certainly eat rice and pasta; just make sure it’s in the approximate proper balance with the alkalizing foods.
 Notice that I write “approximate”, because it doesn’t have to be exact.
-The Save Our Bones Program is really flexible, and even if you’d have a meal at 70/30 balance or with a lower alkaline value, you’d still be way ahead of the game in comparison to the Standard American Diet (S.A.D.).
+The Osteoporosis Reversal Program is really flexible, and even if you’d have a meal at 70/30 balance or with a lower alkaline value, you’d still be way ahead of the game in comparison to the Standard American Diet (S.A.D.).

 In fact, I wrote an article about the S.A.D. and bone health.
 If you haven’t yet, I urge you to read it.
 It’s titled “How to Keep Your Bones Happy: Stay Away from the S.A.D.”

 So when you eat pita bread, try to get it made with whole wheat flour, and if you exceed the acid/alkaline balance by a lot, make sure you have a 100% alkalizing snack a little later.
 Here are some delicious ideas: almonds, celery sticks, carrots, or any alkalizing fruit of your choice.